jacksonlevine/jacksonlevine/README.md

 ![Samples of my personal work](./gamesbanner.png)

-# Hello, my name is Jackson Levine.
-I love programming!
+# Hello, my name is Jackson Levine

 Welcome to my Github!
 I primarily work in C++, JavaScript, and sometimes Python, and I program a lot of things, including game prototypes and tech demos.